-Teachers, the special education team including the psychologist, social worker, occupational therapist, speech/language specialist, and paraeducators collaborate to address individual student needs in the classroom.
-Individual Education Plans (IEPs) are developed and implemented in accordance with BVSD, the State of Colorado, and federal guidelines.
+Teachers, the special education team including the psychologist, social worker, occupational therapist, speech/language specialist, and paraeducators, collaborate to address individual student needs in the classroom.
+Individual Education Plans (IEPs) are developed and implemented in accordance with BVSD, state, and federal guidelines.
 Horizons incorporates an inclusion model.
-Targeted, one-on-one, and small group instruction are used to support discreet academic and social skill development.
+Universal best practices, targeted, one-on-one, and small group instruction are all used to support discreet academic and social skill development.
 With our team guidance, special education students at Horizons are highly successful in achieving their individualized educational goals in the milieu of a caring, accepting environment.
 The special education teachers coordinate services for the school and oversee the implementation of each student’s IEP.
 They may offer direct, indirect and/or consultative services depending on the student’s individual needs.

 Literacy Specialist Support